Pirate FlagPirates and PrivateersPirate Flag

 Independently published, 2019, ISBN 978-1-68887-342-1, US $19.95

-In school we learn that in the late 1700s American colonists rebelled against the injustices England imposed on them.
-Representatives from the thirteen colonies met in Philadelphia, Pennsylvania and, after much debate, declared independence and established the United States of America.
-An army was formed, George Washington became its commander, and battles were fought.
+In school we learn that in the late 1700s American colonists rebel against the injustices England imposes on them.
+Representatives from the thirteen colonies meet in Philadelphia, Pennsylvania, and after much debate, declare independence and establish the United States of America.
+An army is formed, George Washington becomes its commander, and battles are fought.
 Sounds fairly simple until you read Thomas Shaw’s Revolutionary War Law and Lawyers.
-He takes you behind the scenes to show us, from a legal perspective, that our founding fathers did far more than just declare themselves no longer subject to British rule.
-They did not just snap their fingers and we became a new nation.
-Many different matters were taken into account and weighed in order for them to risk all that they held dear to make this new country viable enough to succeed.
+He takes you behind the scenes to show us, from a legal perspective, that our founding fathers do far more than just declare themselves no longer subject to British rule.
+They do not just snap their fingers and we become a new nation.
+Many different matters are taken into account and weighed in order for them to risk all that they hold dear to make this new country viable enough to succeed.

-Chapter 1 is concerned with legal issues that prompted the rebellion and led to independence.
-These are divided into three categories: how funds were raised, what rights individuals had, and what steps were taken to give this new nation a voice.
+Chapter 1 is concerned with legal issues that prompt the rebellion and lead to independence.
+These are divided into three categories: how funds are raised, what rights individuals have, and what steps are taken to give this new nation a voice.
 Some of the laws and issues discussed here concern the Sugar Act, the Stamp Act, the Tea Act, taxation without representation, forcing civilians to allow troops to live in their homes, smuggling, freedom of speech, seizing individuals against their wills, the Intolerable Acts, the Continental Congress, and declaring independence.
 Some of the cases and documents that illustrate and define these legal issues are John Hancock’s smuggling, the Boston Massacre, the Gaspee Affair, the Boston Tea Party, pressing American sailors to serve aboard British ships, Common Sense, Letters of Marque, and the Declaration of Independence.

-The new nation also had to show it was a legitimate entity and define what powers it had versus what rights the states had.
-Since the states were no longer colonies, each had to create a new political framework in which to operate.
-The break with England necessitated new allies had to be forged.
-Money was essential to wage war, yet the newly-formed United States had no national treasury and no national currency.
+The new nation also has to show it is a legitimate entity and define what powers it has versus what rights the states have.
+Since the states are no longer colonies, each has to create a new political framework in which to operate.
+The break with England necessitates the forging of new allies.
+Money is essential to wage war, yet the newly-formed United States has no national treasury and no national currency.
 These key concepts are discussed in chapter two.
 Clarification of these legal issues is demonstrated through studies on Virginia, Benjamin Franklin, Silas Deane, the Howe Peace Initiative, the Carlisle Peace Commission, taxation, protests, and loans.

-Chapter three focuses on traitors, espionage, and supplying the army with what it needed.
-Not all the colonists sided with the rebels.
-Some remained loyal to England, which created problems for the new government.
-It also had to address concerns regarding the logistics and administration of military supplies.
+Chapter three focuses on traitors, espionage, and supplying the army with what it needs.
+Not all the colonists side with the rebels.
+Some remain loyal to England, which creates problems for the new government.
+It also has to address concerns regarding the logistics and administration of military supplies.
 Among the legal issues represented in this chapter are: war profiteering, military stores, oversight, proving loyalty, defections, sedition in both the United States and Great Britain, capturing spies, abetting a spy, and sabotage.
 Cases that illustrate these issues include regulating the quartermaster and ordnance departments, bills of attainder, treason in Virginia and Pennsylvania, banishing Quakers, John André, John the Painter, and Bathsheba Spooner.

-Americans and Britons weren’t the only ones who participated in the Revolutionary War.
-Frenchmen, Spaniards, Germans, Canadians, and Native Americans also played significant roles.
+Americans and Britons aren’t the only ones who participate in the Revolutionary War.
+Frenchmen, Spaniards, Germans, Canadians, and Native Americans also play significant roles.
 Chapter four pertains to the land war: armies and militias, military regulation, and conduct of the war.
-The legal issues involve raising militias, building an army from scratch, impressment, rules of military conduct, courts martial, oversight, and prisoners of war.
+The legal issues involve raising militias, building an army from scratch, impressment, rules of military conduct, courts-martial, oversight, and prisoners of war.
 Among the cases examined are African American and Native American recruits, conscientious objectors, caring for the wounded, articles of war, treatment of prisoners, martial law, trials at Valley Forge, mutinies, theft, and murder.

-While the majority of battles took place on land, naval forces also played significant roles.
+While the majority of battles take place on land, naval forces also play significant roles.
 This is the focus of chapter five.
-At the time, the United States had no navy and had to build one from scratch to fight a veteran enemy with warships that globally protected British interests.
-The states had some vessels to protect their waters, privateers played a significant role in waging war at sea.
-Legal issues discussed include fitting out ships, rules of engagement, mutiny, corruption in naval administration, commissions, articles of enlistment, deciding the legality of captures, courts of admiralty, owners suing captains, Crown rights versus Admiralty rights, surrender, and claims against the government.
-The cases and documents studied here include navy rules, privateering rules, the Battle of Block Island, Dudley Saltonstall, the Warren, Admiral Augustus Keppler’s and Vice-Admiral Hugh Palliser’s courts marital, the Gloucester, the Resolution, the Hibernia, Fort Washington, Saratoga, Charleston, and Yorktown.
+At the time, the United States has no navy and has to build one from scratch to fight a veteran enemy with warships that globally protect British interests.
+Although the states have some vessels to protect their waters, privateers play a significant role in waging war at sea.
+Legal issues discussed pertain to fitting out ships, rules of engagement, mutiny, corruption in naval administration, commissions, articles of enlistment, deciding the legality of captures, courts of admiralty, owners suing captains, Crown rights versus Admiralty rights, surrender, and claims against the government.
+The cases and documents studied here include navy rules, privateering rules, the Battle of Block Island, Dudley Saltonstall, Warren, Admiral Augustus Keppler’s and Vice-Admiral Hugh Palliser’s courts-marital, Gloucester, Resolution, Hibernia, Fort Washington, Saratoga, Charleston, and Yorktown.

 Cover Art: The